Contents

 • From Warsaw: Take a train from Warsaw Central Station (Warszawa Centralna) to Oswiecim station.
 The journey takes approximately 3.5 to 4.5 hours.

 • From Katowice: You can take a train from Katowice station to Oswiecim station.
-The train journey takes around 1 to 1.5 hours.
+The train journey takes 1 to 1.5 hours.

 Visiting Auschwitz by bus